OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 unified if they're both chordates, but if one is a chordate and the other is a mollusc, you'd rather they not unify.

-It's hard to find real examples of polysemies where one can be sure it's not an artifact or mistake, but one of them (from my polysemy list) is probably Porella capensis.
+It's hard to find real examples of species-level polysemies where one can be sure it's not an artifact or mistake, but one of them (from my polysemy list) is probably Porella capensis.
 I have about 180 at the species level, many of which look like mistakes (since sometimes two or three have the same genus name).
 Most are plant/animal or plant/fungus or animal/fungus, but some cases, like Ctenella aurantia, have distinct records within the same code (Cnidaria / Ctenophora in this case).
-I can't analyze every one, so we need to err on the side of creating redundant records, rather than unifying, which would cause higher taxa from the lower priority taxonomy to be "broken".
+I can't analyze every one, so we need to err on the side of creating redundant records, rather than unifying, which would cause higher taxa from the lower priority taxonomy to be "broken".]

-Someone has published a list of the ones that are legit, and incorporating that is on my to-do list.

-I'll put some of this info in the writeup.
-Thanks]

 ### Preference heuristic: Lineage